520luigi/PHP_Piscine/README.md

 for just one day period.
 Even more work than doing the ecommerce site with a partner, so I'll skip this one...

 ### Day 09 (JS, JQuery, & More!)
+Did 4/5 Exercises.
+Big props to my buddy Chsu for helping me out with javascript and jquery stuff.
+You are the real boss!
+The exercises deal with making an interactive balloon, calculator, cookies, and others for portion of the day project.

+### RUSH01 (Starships Battle II) 0/100
+This rush project is basically an extension of day08 exercise.
+It is making of a php object oriented game of battleship, so I'm going to skip this one also.
+Don't think it's needed for me to pass the PHP Piscine.